lkesteloot/unsong/unsong-1.md

 I held the syllables in my mind, tasted them.
 I tested the correspondences.

 “Wait,” I said.
 “I know what this does.”
-I spoke.
-“KUHU-SHEN-TAR-TAVAL-ANASASI-VA.”
+I spoke. “[sc]Kuhu-shen-tar-taval-anasasi-va.[/sc]”

 A bright light appeared a couple of feet in front of my face.
 From the light sprung a beam, pointing up and a little to the west.